EdmundBenedict/lordcephei.github.io/pages/integer-list-syntax.md

 Integer lists are used in a wide variety of contexts, e.g. in the preprocessor [**repeat**](/docs/input/preprocessor/#looping-constructs) directive.
+This web page documents the syntax of integer lists.

 _____________________________________________________________

-The syntax is a sequence of strings separated by commas:
+Integer lists consist of a sequence of strings separated by commas:

 <pre>
        <i>strn1</i>,<i>strn2</i>,...